High temperature behaviors of the directed polymer on a cylinder: Introduction

 where $\E_B$ is the expectation with respect to the {standard} Brownian motion $B$ on $\bT_L^d$ starting from the origin {and independent of the noise $V(t,x)$}.
 It is well-known, {see e.g. \cite[Theorem 2.5]{GK21},} that the following limit exists

 and is the thermodynamic limit of the free energy of the directed polymer.
-The $\gamma_L(\beta)$ will depend on the particular choice of the spatial covariance function $R(\cdot)$.
+The $\gamma_L(\beta)$ depends on the particular choice of the spatial covariance function $R(\cdot)$.
 Here we are interested in extracting the universal behaviors in the high temperature regime of $\beta\to0$, followed by $L\to\infty$.
 Define the Fourier transform of $R(\cdot)$ by

 Since $R(\cdot)$ is a covariance function, we have $\hat{R}(\xi)\ge0$ for all $\xi$.
 The Fourier coefficients of the $L$-periodic version of $R$, with the size $L$ of the torus satisfying ${\rm supp}\,R(\cdot)\subset[-L/2,L/2]^d$, are given by $\hat{R}\left(\frac{n}{L}\right)$, $ n \in \Z^d$.